Rankings built article by article. You approve the direction. The pipeline writes it.

 Write

-The article is drafted against your brand voice, content goals, category, and approved keyword direction.
+The article is drafted against your brand voice, content goals, target category, and approved keyword direction.
+A law firm article and a med spa guide go through the same standard — the vertical changes, the quality floor does not.

 Edit